Air Freight to India

 –The number of containers shipped increased by 40% in 2020 compared to 2019.

-This surge in shipping to India is likely to continue in 2021 and 2022 as the pandemic continues and more people turn to online shopping.
+This increase in shipping to India is likely to continue in 2023 as many people have switched to online shopping.

 There are many rules and regulations that must be followed when shipping air freight to India.
 Some of the most important include obtaining the proper documentation, complying with Indian customs regulations, and ensuring that the shipment is properly labeled.
 The rules and regulations of shipping to India are as follows: